 The shooting ended when the sky already began to shine from the east.
-There were some stars remained on the sky, but nothing useful.
+Some stars were still there.

 May I guess that here already the civil twilight had begun? :))))

-I wasn’t really sure, but the heck I was sure I could not wait to get home to go to sleep…. :)[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]
+I wasn’t really sure, but the heck I was sure I could not wait to get home to go to sleep.